ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-Where `username` is replaced with the actual usename.
+Where `username` is replaced by the actual usename.
 Finally, both services are activated:

 ```
 sudo systemctl enable redirect-https.service sudo systemctl enable jupyter.service
 ```

 That's it!
-In one click, the VM is started from the Google Cloud Platform and Jupyter Notebook is available on its external IP address.
+In one click, the VM is started from the Google Cloud Platform console and Jupyter Notebook is available on the VM's external IP address.